3 Days in Bologna Itinerary: What to Do in Italy’s Foodie Capital

 For hotel stays in central Bologna, check out the following:

-• Grand Hotel Majestic “Gia Baglioni”This is the #1-rated hotel in Bologna on Trip Advisor, and also is the only 5-star hotel in the city.
+• Grand Hotel Majestic “Gia Baglioni”This is a top-rated hotel in Bologna, and also is the only 5-star hotel in the city.
 The historic hotel oozes old world charm, and is a great luxury option.

 • Hotel TouringWith spacious rooms and a rooftop terrace, this hotel on a quiet street is a great place to base yourself in Bologna.

-• Art Hotel NovecentoYou can't get much more central than this boutique hotel, which is one of the Bologna Art Hotels.
+• Art Hotel OrologioYou can't get much more central than this boutique hotel, which is one of the Bologna Art Hotels.

 Check out more Bologna hotels here.